When any brand hosts any event, you can almost be guaranteed that said brand’s ambassadors will be front row center at said event.

 Because of her young age, Moretz’s role in the violent film sparked controversy.
 However, she received widespread critical acclaim for her performance.
 Renowned film critic Roger Ebert gave the film only one star but praised Moretz’s “presence and appeal.”

-A month before receiving the script for “Kick-Ass,” Chloe Moretz expressed a desire to their mother for an Angelina Jolie-type action role for kids.
+A month before receiving the script for “Kick-Ass,” Chloe Moretz expressed a desire to her mother for an Angelina Jolie-type action role for kids.

 “It’s a movie and it’s not real.
 It was really funny because about a month before we got the script for the movie, Wanted came out.
 I was in the car with my mom, and this is a true story, no faking or anything, I was like, ‘Oh my God, mom, I really want an Angelina Jolie action kids role!’
 She was like, ‘They don’t make kids movies like that.’”